 - Enhancing sanitation measures at all work sites;

-- Amended bylaws to enable, when and where necessary, remote participation by elected officials in Board and Committee meetings; and
+- Amending bylaws to enable, when and where necessary, remote participation by elected officials in Board and Committee meetings; and

 Metro Vancouver, in collaboration with BC Ministry of Environment and Climate Change and BC Ministry of Health, is